 Many bulb flowers, now all developed, produced, and exported from Holland, are native to other far-flung corners of the earth.
-In fact, Holland is no bulb's ancestral home.
-Wild Dahlias come from Mexico.
-Amaryllis is native to South America.
-Freesias and Callas come from South Africa.
+Holland is no bulb's ancestral home.
+Wild Dahlias come from Mexico, Amaryllis is native to South America, Freesias, and Callas come from South Africa.
 And most of the species or "wild" lilies are from China, Japan, and North America.
 It's important to understand that many of the original wild forms of these famous flowers look nothing like the garden flowers that mostly Dutch hybridizers have created from them.
 It's a fascinating story, unknown by most wildflower enthusiasts.
 Most of the true "wild" forms of these bulbs are still available, but with all the clamor and glamour of the hybrids, the wild ones are sometimes hard to find.

 The Tulip, from dry hillsides to the Turkish court to Holland's hybridizers and investors

 There are about 150 species of "wild" tulips.
 Their ancestral region centers around the Pamir Alai and Tien-Shan Mountain Ranges near the modern-day Russian/Chinese border.
-They occur farther east into China, and west all the way to France and Spain, but most are from arid areas of Central Asia.
+They occur farther east into China, and west to France and Spain, but most are from arid areas of Central Asia.

 The Turks glorified tulips long before the Dutch